-Without prejudice to [Articles 226 to 228], the Council may, on a proposal from the Commission, [adopt European regulations or decisions] laying down the arrangements whereby Member States, in collaboration with the Commission, conduct objective and impartial evaluation of the implementation of the Union policies referred to in this Chapter by Member States' authorities, in particular in order to facilitate full application of the principle of mutual recognition.
+Without prejudice to [Articles 226 to 228], the Council may, on a proposal from the Commission, adopt measures laying down the arrangements whereby Member States, in collaboration with the Commission, conduct objective and impartial evaluation of the implementation of the Union policies referred to in this Chapter by Member States' authorities, in particular in order to facilitate full application of the principle of mutual recognition.
 The European Parliament and national Parliaments shall be informed of the content and results of the evaluation.